TabithaRuecker/NeuroDev/Transcriptomics/README.md

  Raw countData are not available yet.

-- Once GEO has confirmed the application and provided an accession number, it will be published here.
+- Raw data is available for reviewers under the GEO accession number GSE248250.
 - In the meantime, you can contact Tabithe Ruecker to provide the raw data: tabitha.m.ruecker@gmail.com
 - MetaData for the RNA-seq countData is stored in the MetaData folder of this repository.